Minister promises review of decision not to award SAS founder a Victoria Cross

 “But once the decision is found by that independent body, it will be finalised, and I think that will provide us an answer once and for all on Paddy Mayne’s both service and indeed how it is recognised.”

-The second series of SAS Rogue Heroes follows Mr Mayne, played by Jack O’Connell, as he takes control of the SAS and attempts to prove that the regiment remains essential to the war.
+The second series of SAS Rogue Heroes follows Lt Col Mayne, played by Jack O’Connell, as he takes control of the SAS and attempts to prove that the regiment remains essential to the war.

+Mr Shannon, the MP for Strangford, opened the debate by describing the wartime actions of Lt Col Mayne as the “stuff of which legends are made”.

+He said: “When we were boys in Newtownards and Ballywalter many years ago, we looked to be that person.
+It is the stuff of which many of us dreamed as young boys and acted out in our gardens.